 |One example of how photographers compensate for their motion|

-As we cruised towards our final port of call in Mumbai, Indiana, our cabin attendant left us another of those nasty little red notes about setting our clocks ahead, but this time we found that Mumbai choses to be in a time zone that is only 1/2 hour ahead.
+As we cruised towards our final port of call in Mumbai, India, our cabin attendant left us another of those nasty little red notes about setting our clocks ahead, but this time we found that Mumbai choses to be in a time zone that is only 1/2 hour ahead.
 We sort of got used to the 1 hour time change notices as we continued cruising to the east, but this 1/2 hour adjustment just shows that local areas have their own issues to contend with when adopting a time zone.

 |Most of our cruising time adjustments notes were for 1 hour ahead, but this on for Mumbai is just 1/2 hour ahead|